-6. There are eleven paid holidays per year: New Year's Day; Martin Luther King's Birthday; Presidents Day; Memorial Day; Independence Day; Labor Day; Veteran's Day; Thanksgiving Day; Friday after Thanksgiving; Christmas Day; and a Christmas Floater.
+7. There are twelve paid holidays per year: New Year's Day; Martin Luther King's Birthday; Presidents Day; Memorial Day; Juneteenth; Independence Day; Labor Day; Veteran's Day; Thanksgiving Day; Friday after Thanksgiving; Christmas Day; and a Christmas Floater.
 Hourly employees who work a holiday will be paid at the rate of time and one-half for the hours that are worked and receive their holiday pay.

-7. Direct deposit or use of a payroll card is mandatory for all Saline County employees.
+8. Direct deposit or use of a payroll card is mandatory for all Saline County employees.
 A request for an exception can be made in writing if an employee is unable to participate in direct deposit or a payroll pay card option (e.g. court order).
-Final paychecks are issued in the form of a paper check.

 Table of Contents